 None of these winning firms won the “Best Lawyer” award by accident.
 These practices won because they followed simple habits that made customers both want to come to their business and want to leave great reviews.

 We’ve found that these practices almost always do the following five things correctly.
 We’ve identified these as the 5 pillars for any small business to succeed.

 These 5 pillars don’t just apply to law firms.
 Every type of business can learn from these winning practices and adapt some of their habits in order to drive growth and get new customers.

 The Best Businesses Have Lots of Customer Reviews

 The more reviews that you have, the more trustworthy your business looks to customers.
 Customers are more likely to trust a business with lots of reviews that are coming in constantly than a business with 2 reviews from years ago.
 After all, a lot can change for a business in a short time span.
 A review from a long time ago might not reflect current realities.

 If your business doesn’t have customer reviews right now, don’t worry.
-To get more reviews, all you have to do is ask.
+To acquire more reviews, all you have to do is ask.
 Asking customers for reviews helps your business look more trustworthy to customers and search engines.

 While you can ask customers for reviews in person, this might not always lead to the results you want.
 Quite frankly, even a happy customer might not want to go to the trouble of finding your business manually.

 Instead, you can send review requests.
 Sending a review request via text or email to customers that allows them to directly write a review on your business’s page will make the process easy for customers.
 All they have to do is click the link and leave the review.